AppsFlyerSDK/appsflyer-react-native-plugin/Docs/API.md

 ##### <a id="disableIDFVCollection"> **`disableIDFVCollection(shouldDisable)`**

-Disables app vendor identifier (IDFV) collection in iOS
+Disables app vendor identifier (IDFV) collection in iOS.<br>
+Default is false (the SDK will collect IDFV).

 | parameter                   | type     | description                                                |
 | ----------                  |----------|------------------                                          |